 Independent data mart model

 This model advocates for a bottom-up approach and is commonly used for ad hoc analysis since it can build individual data marts for individual departments.
-For instance, if you need a specific report on patient safety or medical cost containment, your department can build it quickly.
+For instance, if you need a specific report on patient safety or medical cost containment, your department can build it quickly using this model.

 Healthcare data warehouse use cases

-To visualize the potential impact a HDW can have on your organization, it can be helpful to take a step back and observe how it applies to real-life use cases.
-In fact, data analytics assist Account Care Organizations (ACOs) identify key clinical opportunities that may be hiding in plain sight.
+To visualize the potential impact an HDW can have on your organization, it can be helpful to take a step back and observe how it applies to real-life use cases.
+In fact, data analytics assist Account Care Organizations (ACOs) in identifying key clinical opportunities that may be hiding in plain sight.
 That said, here are two use cases to consider:

 Providing Value-Based Care for Diabetic Patients

-Diabetes afflicts 37.3 million or about 1 in 10 Americans.
-Measuring and monitoring this disease is especially important because if left untreated, it can be a catalyst for several other conditions such as kidney disease, blindness, stroke, or in the worst case, death.
+Diabetes afflicts 38.4 million Americans — a staggering 11.6% of the population.
+Measuring and monitoring this disease is especially important because, if left untreated, it can be a catalyst for several other conditions, such as kidney disease, blindness, stroke, or in the worst case, death.
 That’s why documenting patient conditions and comorbidities accurately and specifically is an absolute must.

-Diabetes is common and involves highly personalized treatment plans to be effectively monitored for intervention.
+Diabetes is common and involves highly personalized treatment plans to effectively monitor it for intervention.
 With a robust HDW, your team can confront diabetic challenges head-on while paving the way to value-based care.

 Improving end-of-life care